LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space

-$d_0, h, w$ represent the feature map's dimensions, height, and width, respectively.
-HVQ-Trans reconstructs this feature map $\mathbf{h}^0$ using an Encoder-Decoder ViT.
-Here, the feature map flattened in the spatial direction is denoted as $\mathbf{h}^{0'} \in \mathbb{R}^{d_0 \times N}$. $N=hw$.
-The ViT encoder is constructed by stacking $L$ layers of the usual TransformerBlock\cite{Attention}, and the features transformed by the $l$-th layer block $g_\phi^l$ are expressed as $\mathbf{h}^l = g_\phi^l(\mathbf{h}^{l-1}) \in \mathbb{R}^{d \times N}$.
-Here, $d$ is the embedding dimension of ViT.
-The ViT decoder is constructed by stacking $L$ layers of Transformer Blocks, just like the encoder.
-The input to the Transform Blocks of the decoder is the quantized output of each encoder layer.
-The quantization of the final layer features of the encoder is expressed as follows, assuming that the $l$-th layer's learnable discrete latent variable set (Codebook) is $\mathbf{B}^l = \{\mathbf{b}_n^l\}_{n=1}^K$.
+Here, $d_0$, $h$, and $w$ represent the dimensions, height, and width of the feature map, respectively.
+HVQ-Trans reconstructs this feature map $\mathbf{h}^0$ using an encoder-decoder ViT.
+The feature map, flattened along the spatial dimensions, is denoted as $\mathbf{h}^{0'} \in \mathbb{R}^{d_0 \times N}$, where $N = hw$.
+The ViT encoder is constructed by stacking $L$ layers of standard Transformer Blocks \cite{Attention}, and the features transformed by the $l$-th layer block $g_\phi^l$ are expressed as $\mathbf{h}^l = g_\phi^l(\mathbf{h}^{l-1}) \in \mathbb{R}^{d \times N}$.
+Here, $d$ is the embedding dimension of the ViT.
+The ViT decoder is similarly constructed by stacking $L$ layers of Transformer Blocks.
+The input to the Transformer Blocks of the decoder is the quantized output of each encoder layer.
+Assuming that the $l$-th layer's learnable discrete latent variable set (codebook) is $\mathbf{B}^l = \{\mathbf{b}_n^l\}_{n=1}^K$, the quantization of the final layer features of the encoder is expressed as follows:

-The output of the encoder's layer $l < L$ is quantized using the output of the encoder's final layer obtained from \ref{eq:last_layer_quant} as follows:
+The output of each encoder layer $l < L$ is quantized using the output of the encoder's final layer obtained from Eq.~\ref{eq:last_layer_quant} as follows:

 Here, $[\cdot]$ denotes the concatenation of two vectors, and $\psi(\cdot)$ is an embedding map to the space of the same dimension as the discrete latent variables for each layer.
-In each layer's decoder block, the corresponding layer's discrete latent variable is used as input, and the Multi-head SelfAttention (MSA) and Multi-head CrossAttention (MCA) mechanisms \cite{Attention} are sequentially applied.
-Given the quantized latent variable $\mathbf{z}^l$ of the $l$-th layer of the encoder, the output $\mathbf{d}^l$ of the $l$-th layer of the decoder is computed using the output $\mathbf{d}^{l-1}$ of the previous layer as follows
+In each layer's decoder block, the corresponding layer's discrete latent variable is used as input, and the Multi-head Self-Attention (MSA) and Multi-head Cross-Attention (MCA) mechanisms \cite{Attention} are sequentially applied.
+Given the quantized latent variable $\mathbf{z}^l$ of the $l$-th encoder layer, the output $\mathbf{d}^l$ of the $l$-th decoder layer is computed using the output $\mathbf{d}^{l-1}$ of the previous decoder layer as follows: